-Travelers to Naples and cultural sites in the rest of the Campania region including Pompeii and Herculaneum save with the Campania Arte Card on sightseeing admission tickets and public transportation.
-The 3-day Tutta La Regione card gives free admission to two sites, half-price admission on a further 80, and unlimited public transportation on buses, funiculars, the metro, and regional trains.
-It is good value, permits using the fast skip-the-line ticket windows to jump queues, and cut out the need to buy separate train and bus tickets.
-Making free reservations at major sites may be necessary and anyway a good idea even if not always compulsory.
-The Campania Arte Card is available as a plastic card or as a mobile phone app — both cost the same and function similarly but the app certainly is easier to buy.
+Travelers to Naples and cultural sites in the rest of the Campania region including Pompeii and Herculaneum save with the Campania Arte Card travel pass on sightseeing admission tickets and public transportation.
+The 3-day Campania card gives free admission to two sites, half-price admission on a further 80, and unlimited public transportation on buses, funiculars, the metro, and regional trains in the Napoli vicinity for three calendar days.
+The slightly cheaper Napoli Arte Card gives similar savings but in the Naples city limits only.
+The Campania Arte Card is very good value, permits using the fast skip-the-line ticket windows to jump queues, and cut out the need to buy separate train and bus tickets.
+Making free reservations at major sites may be necessary and sensible even if not always compulsory.
+Buy the Campania Arte Card online and use it as a mobile phone app.

 Save with the 3-Day Campania Arte Card in Naples